Green Hill High School

-Green Hill High School (known locally by the acronym GHHS) is a public high school in Mt.
+Green Hill High School (GHHS) is a public high school in Mt.
 Juliet, Tennessee.
 It is one of the largest public schools in Wilson County and is part of the Wilson County School District.

 Completed in the fall of 2020, Green Hill High School is the largest public project in Wilson County history, with a budget of 107 million.
 GHHS sits on a 60-acre campus, and the facilities have a 400,000+ square-foot footprint.
 The school has a capacity of 2,000 students.

 It serves northwest portions of Mt.
 Juliet and northern Green Hill.

 Green Hill High School's principal is Kevin Dawson.
 The school's colors are green and white, and the mascot is a hawk named Tony.
 Students reportedly named the mascot after professional skater Tony Hawk.

 History and notable events

 After years of discussion and debate, ground was broken for the new school on August 29, 2018.
 GHHS was built to ease the overflowing student population at nearby Mt.
 Juliet High School.